Radiative stability and observational constraints on dark energy and modified gravity

 respectively.
 In the $c_3$ case, these corrections are suppressed, if higher-order derivatives are sub-dominant.
-In the $c_4$ case, these loops are suppressed if $X \ll \Lambda_\star^4$ (assuming $\hat\phi\sim\Oo$ and implying $\Lambda_\star \gg \Lambda_2$, if $\hat X \sim \Oo$).
+In the $c_4$ case, these loops are suppressed if $X \ll \Lambda_\star^4$, assuming $\hat\phi\sim\Oo$ and implying $\Lambda_\star \gg \Lambda_2$ (if $\hat X \sim \Oo$).
 Consequently, if only one type of vertex is present, at least these specific loop corrections can remain under control for certain parameter choices.
-If both $c_3$ and $c_4$ interactions are present, however, this picture drastically changes.
-To see how, let us first generalise our example \eqref{example} and consider an example theory with